dlion/domenicoluciani/_posts/2022-01-11-inner-space.md

 So, today I decided to create my newsletter called: InnerSpace 🚀

+# UPDATE

+Elon Musk decided to delete Revue so for now I decided to stop deliverying it ~

+---

 ## RSS?
 Can you eat it?

 I don't know how many people still use feed RSS nowadays.